Categories

 The CCO’s Role in AI Governance

 The CCO does not need to own AI.
 The CCO does need a seat at the table.
-Compliance should help design the company’s AI governance model.
+Compliance should inform the design of the company’s AI governance model.
 That model should include a cross-functional AI governance committee with representation from compliance, legal, privacy, cybersecurity, IT, HR, internal audit, procurement, finance and the business.
 It should define approval rights for high-risk use cases.
 It should establish documentation standards.
 It should require risk classification.
 It should identify prohibited uses.
 It should provide escalation channels for AI incidents and concerns.

 This is the corporate version of Nehemiah’s wall.
 Pope Leo writes that everyone is given a section of the wall and that shared responsibility across disciplines and communities is the way to build for the common good (Magnifica Humanitas, ¶13).
 AI governance works the same way.
 Legal cannot do it alone.
 IT cannot do it alone.
 Compliance cannot do it alone.
 The governance model must assign roles so the whole enterprise can rebuild with discipline.